mjjust31/Homework3/Password_Generator/README.md

 https://stackoverflow.com/questions/43851374/javascript-check-if-at-least-one-variable-is-true

 I found I don't understand how to connect anything, I had the beginning working before, and now I don't.
 I will have to study JavaScript and Web APIs over the weekend and try again for submission to hopefully increase the grade and so I don't fall too far behind everyone else.

+I am also working a tutor to understand the While Loop function.
+This way, the While Loops is executed until a certain condition is met so restrictions are placed on the user to generate the password.